-Freshwater is one of the northern peninsula’s most family-friendly beaches, often populated by young grommets on body-boards.
-An eight-lane 50-metre saltwater pool at the north end is a favourite with lap swimmers (free entry).
+An eight-lane 50-metre saltwater pool at the north end is a favourite with lap swimmers.

-Freshwater's unique claim to fame is that this is where surfboard riding was introduced to Australia by Hawaiian "Duke" Kahanamoku.
+Freshwater's unique claim to fame is that this is where surfboard riding was popularised in Australia by Hawaiian "Duke" Kahanamoku.
 Duke famously carved a board from a piece of local timber and demonstrated surfing for an enthralled crowd on 15 January 1915.
 A life-size statue of Duke Kahanamoku on the northern headland commemorates the historic day.